joshlevinson/Sample-WP2Markdown/Suite/compliance.md

 - Associated data rates and/or costs (if no costs, you must explicitly state this)*
 - A legally compliant SMS Opt-in message

 *Also mandatory in France the USA.
-The following phrase must be included exactly as is, since it is mandatory for any SMS message content being sent by businesses: **â&#128;&#156;Msg&Data rates may applyâ&#128;&#157;**.
+The following phrase must be included exactly as is, since it is mandatory for any SMS message content being sent by businesses: **“Msg&Data rates may apply”**.

 ### Managing Opt-outs (Unsubscribes)